hotblack86/Tray_TT/Platform_Integration_Task/README.md

     - Allows people to react to the message with emoji.

+A database would be used to store the notifications and set authorisation using the 'id' and 'owner_email' attributes.

 **Questions for Client**

 - Firstly, are you fully satisfied that this integration meets your requirements?

 - Can Tray provide clarification on any aspect of the integration?
-  - e.g Client might want reassurance that the notification is posted to the correct channel.
+  - e.g Client might want certainty that the notification is posted to the correct channel or reassurance that their data is secure in the database.

 - Are there any additional requirements that you might want?